ToshiyukiBandai/DD-PINNs-RRE/README.md

 * "training": PINNs simulations to demonstrate the evolution of loss terms and activation function parameters, whereby different IDs show simulations with different random seeds (ID=2 is shown in the paper)
 * "trainng_evolution": PINNs simulations to demonstrate how PINNs learn the solution
 * "adaptive_residual.xls": Results for the residual-based adaptive refinement algorithm
-* "adaptive_weights.xls": Results for the adaptive leaning rate algorithm
+* "adaptive_weights.xls": Results for the adaptive learning rate algorithm
 * "collocation_points.xls": Results for the effects of the number of residual points
 * "NN_architecture.csv": Results for the effects of the architecture of neural networks
 * "upper_boundary.xls": Results for the effects of the number of upper boundary data points